 My name is Maaike Aarts and my passions in life are music, Alexander Technique, self-development, and learning/discovering new things.

-After receiving my Masters degree from the Royal Conservatory of the Hague I was a first violinist in the Royal Concertgebouw Orchestra from 2004-2010.
-But I left the orchestra in order to have more time for my Alexander Technique practice.
+After receiving my Masters degree from the Royal Conservatory of The Hague, I played first violin in the Royal Concertgebouw Orchestra from 2004-2010.
+However, I then left the orchestra to make more time for my Alexander Technique practice.

-From 2014-2018 I was associate concertmaster of the Netherlands Chamber Orchestra next to Gordan Nikolic as artistic leader/concertmaster.
-It was a 65% job so it seemed possible to combine it with my full private practice.
+From 2014-2018 I was associate concertmaster of the Netherlands Chamber Orchestra, playing next to the orchestra’s artistic leader and concertmaster Gordan Nikolic.
+It was a 65% position so I felt I would be able to combine it with my full-time private practice.
 But the balance was not ideal.
-At the end of 2018 I made a sacrifice and resigned from my position in order to follow my dream and spread the Alexander Technique more deeply into the world in general, and the music world in specific.
+At the end of 2018 I decided to sacrifice my job to follow my dream and spread the Alexander Technique more widely among society in general and the music world in particular.

 I am eager to share my 20+ years of teaching experience and see the clear need in society in general and the music world in particular to learn how to;

-- Knowledge of movement and coordination without unnecessary tension
+- learning about movement and coordination without creating unnecessary tension

-- Knowledge of how to use our mind to coordinate our bodies and movements
+- learning about how to use our minds to coordinate our bodies and movements

 - enhance mental strength